bgporter/cello/README.md

 - arithmetic types have all of the in-place operators (`++`, `--`, `+=`, `-=`, `*=`, `/=`) defined.
 - can be used to access any C++ value data type for which a `juce::VariantConverter` struct has been defined.

 `cello::Value` objects only make sense as members of a class derived from `cello::Object` (below).
-The signature of the Value constuctor is:
+The signature of the Value constructor is:

 ```cpp
 template <typename T>